AUNewGen/jewelry-store-challenge-/README.md

 well)
 • Please use best practices everywhere

-Below are the suggested screens for your reference.
-Please feel free a fresh looking one based on your preference
+Below are the suggested screens for your reference. please feel free to create new UI/UX based on your preference.

+Note: In case you are only comfortable with asp.net core please create a REST API with different endpoint, write postman testcases to simulate the workflow.

 ## :arrow_down: